tmetcalfe89/budget-tracker-with-indexedDB/README.md

 * [Install](#install)

 ## General info
 This application uses a MongoDB database to keep track of spending and deposits into a monthly budget.
+It has offline functionality with IndexedDB saving queries locally until it is online again.

 ## Technologies
 Project is created with: